Joe Pasternak: 20th Century Fox

 In 1967, Pasternak left MGM and became affiliated with 20th Century Fox, but made only one film for Fox, The Sweet Ride (1968).
 Pasternak had a stroke before filming, and Sweet Ride would turn out to be his last film.
 In 1968, he was also stricken with Parkinson's disease.
 He recovered slightly two years later but made no more films.
 He said at the time: "I am proud that I have produced 105 pictures and not one of them is adults only."

 In 1980, he estimated his films had earned $400 million.
 "If I had a percentage I'd be the richest man in town", he said.
 His career as a film producer spanned 40 years and earned him two Oscar nominations and three Golden Globe Award nominations.
 He retired in 1968.

 Personal

-Pasternak is the father of Michael Joseph Pasternak, the radio disk jockey known as Emperor Rosko; Jeff Pasternak, a playwright and songwriter; and Peter Pasternak, a music industry professional.
+Pasternak is the father of Michael Joseph Pasternak, the radio disc jockey known as Emperor Rosko; Jeff Pasternak, a playwright and songwriter; and Peter Pasternak, a music industry professional.
 He was married to Dorothy.

 Pasternak also wrote a cookbook titled Cooking with Love and Paprika, published by Bernard Geis Associates in 1966.
 The book includes stories of dinner parties, entertaining tips, his life history, and Hungarian recipes.